Rating

 Royal Library

-On of the most interesting rooms is the chamber of Hedwig Eleonora, designed by Tessin the Elder and completed in 1683.
-Also of note is the elegant royal library, decorated by Jean Eric Rehn for queen Louisa Ulrika.
+One of the most interesting rooms is the chamber of Hedwig Eleonora, designed by Tessin the Elder and completed in 1683.
+Also of note is the elegant royal library, decorated by Jean Eric Rehn for Queen Louisa Ulrika.

 The theater seen from the park